gvwilson/sensibleadventures/shapers/shapers.md

    * **Coordination**: how coordinated are you?

-   An average fully-grown human has a score of 10 for each, but there aren't any "average humans" left in the world.
+   An average fully-grown human would have a score of 10 for each, but there aren't any "average humans" left in the world.
-   Averages for other kinds of characters are listed later.
+   Averages for other species are listed later.

-2. Every character has one extra score that depends on these three:
+2. Every living character has one extra score that depends on these three:

    * **Strength**: how strong are you?
      A character's Strength is equal to her Size, plus or minus *one* point for every *two* points her Health differs from 10.

-3. Every character also has Sight, Hearing, and Smell scores.
+3. Every living character also has Sight, Hearing, and Smell scores.
    These are all 10 (average) unless otherwise noted, so they don't need to be written down except in special cases.

-4. Every character has Shaping scores for different elements.
+4. Every living character has Shaping scores for different elements.
    These are all zero (no ability) unless otherwise noted, since most characters aren't Shapers.